Phil91ip/clc3-dynatrace/README.md

 ## Lessons Learned
 * Docker hub is a powerful tool for quickly deploying new versions.
 * Dynatrace has certain requirements for monitoring, such as a minimum number of nodes
-* Running a Kubernetes cluster on Google Cloud is very expensive
+* Running a Kubernetes cluster on Google Cloud could get expensive
 * Running a Kubernetes cluster also requires maybe certain requirements in configuration
-* Dynatrace ist sehr mächtig und bietet viele Möglichkeiten
 * Dynatrace is very powerful and offers many capabilities